DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Method 3, eboot.bin**

 This method which is not really recommended requires that you install the games directly to the `~/ROMs/ps4` directory and browse to the eboot.bin file for each game to launch it.
-You can optionally use the _Folder link_ functionality to launch the games directly from the main gamelist view however, as explained elsewhere in this guide.
+You can optionally use the _Folder link_ functionality to launch the games directly from the main gamelist view, as explained elsewhere in this guide.

 Be aware that you need to change to the alternative emulator entry _shadPS4 eboot.bin (Standalone)_ for this to work.